Updated on January 9, 12:37 p.m. (GMT+8): Improved relevancy.

-After Paquito, Mathilda, and Benedetta, Mobile Legends: Bang Bang is back with another mage, Yve, the Astrowarden.
-Clad in cosmic purple, she is a spell caster with one of the most unique ultimates in the game.
+Mobile Legends: Bang Bang mage, Yve, the Astrowarden is clad in cosmic purple.
+She is a spell caster with one of the most unique ultimates in the game.

 Yve’s skills in Mobile Legends: Bang Bang